Wendy Saddington: 1970s

 On the Australia Day weekend (24 and 25 January) 1970, Ourimbah was the venue for the "Pilgrimage for Pop", the nation's first rock music festival.
 Saddington performed as a solo artist, with other acts including Billy Thorpe & the Aztecs and Jeff St John's Copperwine.
 Julie Kusko from The Australian Women's Weekly estimated some 6000 to 10000 attendees "sat and watched, taking the long delays between poor performances without a murmur ...
 At night the music became better, and psychedelic lighting and colored searchlights helped.
 A couple of artists got standing ovations, surprisingly, for songs of the rock-'n-roll style of 15 years ago".
 Despite local predictions "that it would all turn into a drug and sex orgy", there was some nudity and drug use, but police only "laid four charges of indecency and ten for language and offensive behaviour".

 From March 1970 to February 1971, Saddington was co-lead vocalist with St John in Copperwine.
 Saddington had previously interviewed St John for Go-Set after the singer, born with spina bifida, had performed on a TV show without his requested stool.
 Saddington had taken the TV station to task over St John being "forced to perform, propped precariously, on a slippery studio floor on [his] crutches".
 During Saddingtion's time the other members of Copperwine were Harry Brus on bass guitar, Ross East on guitar and vocals, Peter Figures on drums, and Barry Kelly on keyboards and vocals.

 In January 1971, Copperwine attended the Wallacia Festival, in central New South Wales, and recorded a live album without leader, St John.
 It was released as Wendy Saddington and Copperwine Live but Saddington had left before its release in February by Festival Records on their Infinity label.
 Saddington was not pleased with the quality of the live album.
 Nevertheless, Australian musicologist, Ian McFarlane, felt her tenure with Copperwine had "motivated many changes in [their] musical direction, with much of the soul-copying being replaced by a more purist blues-oriented sound.
 That change was heard on the album".

 In July 1971, Saddington released her debut solo single, "Looking Through a Window", which reached No. 22 in September.
 It was co-written and co-produced by Billy Thorpe and her former bandmate, Warren Morgan of the Aztecs.
 The Aztecs, including Morgan and Thorpe, backed her on the recording.
-Soon after, Saddington formed Teardrop which were featured in an 11-minute documentary short for Film Australia, Australian Colour Diary No. 43: Three Directions in Australian Pop Music (1972) directed by Peter Weir (future director of Dead Poets Society and Master and Commander).
+Soon after, Saddington formed Teardrop which were featured in an 11-minute documentary short for Film Australia, Australian Colour Diary No. 43: Three Directions in Australian Pop Music (1972) directed by Peter Weir.
 Chart success for "Looking Through a Window" led Festival to re-release the Copperwine album as Looking Through a Window with the single added as a bonus track in 1972.